 Career Information for Graduates

 Many graduates of accounting diploma programs find jobs as accounting clerks, auditing clerks and bookkeepers.
 Those who continue their educations in accounting can often find positions as accountants or auditors.
-The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for accounting clerks, auditing clerks and bookkeepers would increase by ten percent between 2008 and 2018, while accountant and auditor positions would grow by 22% over the same decade (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities for accounting clerks, auditing clerks and bookkeepers would increase by 11% between 2012 and 2022, while accountant and auditor positions would grow by 22% over the same decade (www.bls.gov).

 The BLS reported that as of May 2014, there were 1,760,300 auditing clerks, accounting clerks and bookkeepers working in the United States, and they earned an annual mean wage of $38,990.
 At that time, there were also 1,226,910 accountants and auditors employed, and they earned an annual mean wage of $75,280.

 According to the BLS, accounting clerks, auditing clerks and bookkeepers must hold at least high school diplomas or the equivalent, but many have associate's degrees in business or accounting.
 Advancement can come from a combination of real-world experience and professional certification.
 For example, the BLS mentions that qualified bookkeepers and clerks can obtain the Certified Bookkeeper designation through the American Institute of Professional Bookkeepers.

 To advance to a career as an accountant or auditor, a bachelor's degree in accounting is usually required.
 Some employers may look for master's degree holders to fill positions.
-The BLS reported that accountants who file with the Securities and Exchange Commission (SEC) need to meet education and examination requirements to become certified public accountants.
+The BLS reported that accountants who file with the Securities and Exchange Commission (SEC) needed to meet education and examination requirements to become certified public accountants.